Category: Financial Management

 - Personal purchases or identification;

 A Cardholder may, on occasion, incur charges that are considered to be of mixed personal and business purposes.
 The Cardholder must reimburse the College for all personal charges no later than the 15th day following the month in which the expense was incurred, by providing a check made payable to “Claremont McKenna College” to the Program Coordinator.
-Cardholder who makes unauthorized purchases or carelessly uses the Purchase Card may be liable for the total dollar amount of such unauthorized purchases plus any administrative fees charged by the Bank in connection with the misuse.
+Cardholders who make unauthorized purchases or carelessly use the purchase card may be liable for the total dollar amount of such unauthorized purchases plus any administrative fees charged by the Bank in connection with the misuse.
 The Cardholder may also be subject to disciplinary actions or termination and, if applicable, criminal prosecution.

 Making a Purchase

 Procurement procedures permit a purchase of tangible goods and services.
 It is policy to seek the lowest prices within the parameters of quality and delivery.
 Accordingly, whenever making a purchase the Cardholder will check as many sources of supply or services as reasonable to the situation to assure best price and delivery.
-All purchases funded by a Federal grant must be reasonable, allowable, and allocable to the project per Office of Management and Budget Circular A-21, Cost Principles for Educational Institutions.
-To ensure that the College is not doing business with vendors who have been suspended or debarred from doing business with the federal government, the Business Office will check all purchase card transactions charged to a federal grant source against the Excluded Parties List System (EPLS).
+All purchases funded by a Federal grant must be reasonable, allowable, and in compliance with federal Uniform Guidelines.
+To ensure that the College is not doing business with vendors who have been suspended or debarred from doing business with the federal government, The Claremont Colleges Services team will check all purchase card transactions charged to a federal grant source against the Excluded Parties List System (EPLS).
 If a vendor appears on the EPLS website, the purchase will be moved off the federal grant.
 It is extremely important that all material and equipment purchases be sent to the Cardholder ordering the merchandise, as this will ensure that the documents necessary for the record keeping are readily available to the Cardholder.
 Cardholders should also retain documentation of authorized service-related purchases.
 Purchase Card Returns - If an item is not satisfactory, received wrong, damaged and/or defective, duplicate order, etc., the Cardholder should make contact with the vendor to explain the problem and inquire about return policies.

 When an order is made using a Purchase Card, either over the counter, by telephone or over the Internet, documentation shall be retained as proof of the purchase.
 Such documentation is to be used to provide detail of the purchase and as verification that appropriate sales tax has been paid.
-The detail is to be attached and filed with the Cardholder’s monthly statement of account.
+The detail is to be scanned and attached electronically to an expense report within Workday.
 When the purchase is made over the counter, the Cardholder shall retain the invoice and “customer copy” of the charge receipt.
 The Cardholder is responsible to check that the vendor lists the quantity, fully describes the item(s), and includes sales tax, prior to the Cardholder signing the slip.
 Cardholders (or their delegates) are required to submit expense reports in Workday no later than the 15th calendar day following the month the expense was incurred.

 - Dates of Departure and Return

 Once the expense report has been submitted, it will be routed automatically to the Approving Supervisor’s Workday inbox for their approval.
-The Approving Supervisor will have the ability to make changes to the statement using the reclassify feature.
-If changes are not necessary the Approving Supervisor will select the “approval complete” button.
-This online approval of a Cardholder’s monthly statement indicates that the Cardholder was authorized to make those purchases and that they were made in accordance with applicable procedures.
-If the Cardholder does not have documentation of a transaction listed on the monthly statement, he/she shall attach an explanation that includes a description of the item(s) purchased, date of purchase, Vendor’s name and reason for the lack of supporting documentation.
+The Approving Supervisor may send an expense report back within Workday to the Cardholder for any clarification or changes.
+If changes are not necessary the Approving Supervisor will select the “approve” button.
+This online approval of a Cardholder’s expense report indicates that the Cardholder was authorized to make those purchases and that they were made in accordance with applicable procedures.
+If the Cardholder does not have documentation of a transaction, he/she shall attach an explanation that includes a description of the item(s) purchased, date of purchase, vendor’s name and reason for the lack of supporting documentation.
 The value of any transactions that are missing receipts and exceed $75 may be added to the Cardholder’s Form W-2 at the end of the calendar year.
-If the Cardholder is disputing a charge, he/she shall make note of the dispute on the monthly statement print out, attach a copy of the written correspondence sent to the vendor and Wells Fargo Bank detailing the disputed charge, and include it with the statement package.
-If an item has been returned and a credit voucher received, the Cardholder/Reconciler shall verify that this credit is reflected on the monthly statement.
-If purchased items or credits are not listed on the monthly statement, the appropriate transaction documentation shall be RETAINED by the Cardholder/Reconciler until the matter is resolved.
+If the Cardholder is disputing a charge, they shall be responsible for contacting Wells Fargo Bank to dispute the charge.
+If an item has been returned and a credit voucher received, the Cardholder shall verify that this credit is reflected on an expense report.
+If purchased items or credits are not listed within Workday, the appropriate transaction documentation shall be RETAINED by the Cardholder until the matter is resolved.

-Cardholder statements are subject to audit at any time by the Business Office or designated representative from CUC’s Office of Financial Services.
+Cardholder transactions are subject to audit at any time by the Business Office or designated representative from The Claremont Colleges Services.
 The Purchase Card may be suspended or revoked in the event of repeated failures to adhere to the approval and record-keeping procedures.

-Prior to separation from the College, the Cardholder shall surrender the Purchase Card, perform the online reconciliation and forward original receipts to his/her Approving Supervisor.
-Upon its receipt, the Approving Supervisor will review, approve and forward to the Program Coordinator along with Purchase Card, which will be destroyed by the Program Coordinator.
+Prior to separation from the College, the Cardholder shall surrender the Purchase Card, and submit expense reports for all outstanding transactions.
+Upon its receipt, the card will be destroyed by the Program Coordinator.